 32. Not getting a second set of eyes on your finances

 One of the things a CEO of a startup needs to realize is that managing finance is not a one man job.
-A CFO plays a critical role in managing finance for a startup and connecting finances to strategy.
+A CFO plays a critical leadership role in managing the finances for a startup and connecting the finances to strategy.
 It’s good to have a sidekick aside who says “We can’t do that” with a “Yes we can and this is why.”

 33. Burning money